PowerShell/DSC-Samples/docs/contributing/filing-issues.md

 ``````columns { #new-tutorial-info }
 ```column { grow=2 }
 To request a new tutorial, consider the learning goals for the tutorial.
 Why is it needed?
-What gap will it fgill?
+What gap will it fill?
 Who is the intended audience?
 What scenario will it address?

 When you have a concrete idea for the new tutorial, use the following button